Sup2point0/integrity/faq.md

 Just [drop an Issue on Github](https://github.com/Sup2point0/integrity/issues), and if I like the feature, I’ll get round to implementing it!

 ### Are the questions checked?
-All integrals are checked with Desmos before being added to *Integrity*, if possible.
-For those where the solution is difficult to plot, or are just generally horrific, solutions have been verified with either [WolframAlpha<sup>↗</sup>](https://www.wolframalpha.com/) or my mathematically inclined friend [iTechnical](https://github.com/itechnicals).
+All questions are checked with Desmos before being added to *Integrity*, if possible.
+For those where the solution is difficult to numerically verify, or are just generally horrific, solutions have been verified with either [WolframAlpha<sup>↗</sup>](https://www.wolframalpha.com/) or my mathematically inclined friend [iTechnical](https://github.com/itechnicals).

 ### Uhh, a question has an incorrect solution?
 Ohhh dear, I’ve done it again. *Definitely* drop an [issue on GitHub](https://github.com/Sup2point0/integrity/issues) and I’ll fix it as soon as I can.